Urology Textbook

 Bleomycin may cause a subacute or chronic pneumonia (interstitial plasmacellular pneumonia) with fibrosis.
 In 1% of treated patients, pulmonary side effects are severe and potentially leathal.
 Risk factors: advanced age, pulmonary disease and cumulative bleomycin dosage more than 300 mg.

 Signs and symptoms of bleomycin pneumonia: cough, shortness of breath and fever.
-Diagnosis is achieved with chest X-ray or CT scan and pulmonary function testing.
+Diagnosis is possible with chest X-ray or CT scan and pulmonary functions tests.
 At the first signs of interstitial pneumonia, further bleomycin treatment is contraindicated.

 Other Side Effects of Bleomycin